-In 1973, following a sharp spike in commodity prices, inflation as measured by the CPI went from 2.9% to almost 12.2% in 15 months.
-I do not mean to suggest that this is likely or even possible today, but I think it is an interesting exercise to plug these figures into today’s environment.
-With no inflation figured into everybody’s models there could be some nasty surprises were inflation to suddenly increase.
+In 1973, following a sharp spike in commodity prices, inflation, as measured by the CPI, went from 2.9% to almost 12.2% in 15 months.
+I do not mean to suggest that this is likely or even possible today, but I think it is an exciting exercise to plug these figures into today’s environment.
+Since no inflation is figured into everybody’s models, there could be some nasty surprises where inflation suddenly increases.
 It might even blow the manhole covers off the derivatives sewer.
-I do not know if inflation will continue to increase as the year progresses, but if it does it will be unexpected and because of this could trigger a new bear market in both stock and bond markets.
+I do not know if inflation is going to continue to grow as the year progresses, but if it does, it will be unexpected, and because of this, it could trigger a new bear market in both stock and bond markets.

 Think about interest rates, would the FED be able to stop raising short term rates?
 What would happen to long rates if inflation starts to eat the whole coupon?
 Think about real estate what would happen to home prices in a market where interest rates are rapidly rising?
 Think about all those interest-only, adjustable rate mortgages.
 Think about rapidly rising risk premiums when central banks discover interest rate risk, and the mortgage market discovers default risk.

-Figures for the CPI in October show inflation at a 15 year high of 4.7%.
-The FED, of course, prefers the “core rate” that was up only 2% year-over-year, but even 2% is considerably more than zero.
-It is interesting that consumers do not seem to agree with Greenspan’s assertion that “inflation properly measured is near zero.”
-The University of Michigan’s Survey of Consumers shows consumers inflation expectation at 10 year highs.
-Perhaps more significant is the fact that the FED itself does not seem believe it either.
-If inflation is zero how can a Fed funds rate of 4.25% be considered neutral?
+Figures for the CPI in October show inflation is at a 15 year high of 4.7%.
+Of course, the FED prefers the “core rate” that was up only 2% year-over-year, but even 2% is considerably more than zero.
+Interestingly, consumers do not seem to agree with Greenspan’s assertion that “inflation is as properly measured is near zero”.
+The University of Michigan’s Survey of Consumers shows consumers’ inflation expectation at ten-year highs.
+Perhaps more significant is the fact that the FED itself does not seem to believe it either.
+If inflation is zero, how can a Fed funds rate of 4.25% be considered neutral?

 The CPI measures a theoretical market basket of goods and services.
 However, if we look at how we actually spend our money and attach an inflation rate to some individual components, we get a different picture than the one presented by the CPI.